Topics in This Section

 Genetic Counseling and Testing

-Deb gets an annual colonoscopy and went through genetic counseling and testing.
+Deb still gets an annual colonoscopy and went through genetic counseling and testing.
 Knowing that colon cancer is hereditary, she will educate her sons about the importance of genetic counseling and screening when they get older.
+These days, she’s busy keeping up with their activities, which include football and lots of other fun recreation.